bootchk/sleepSyncAgent/README.md

     Implement a work thread reading to and writing to work queues (FUTURE) Build app project with same CFLAGS for ARM ISA.

+Variants
+=

+During development, there were these variants which I hope are still viable:

+    Sync only: no work is conveyed
+    Sync with work conveyed in a separate slot (more reliable work conveyance?)
+    Sync with work conveyed in the same slot as sync messages (fewer active slots, less power required.)
+    With power management for harvested power.

+See config.h

+Currently developing the last variant.